CarolYeh910/Tech-Training-Frontend/README.md

 They not only teached us basic grammar and usage of these programming languages,

-but also showed us how to make a better design iteratively.
+but also showed us how to make a scalable and reusable design and optimize the scheme iteratively.

-Thank you to all the organizers of this activity!!
+Thank you to all the organizers of this activity:heart:!!

-# Last
+# BTW
 Due to the limited time, this project still has a lot to improve.

 Meanwhile, I'm taking a course about making webpages in school this term.

 I believe I'll do better when I finish that course.

-Jingyun Ye, 3/14/2021
+BY Jingyun Ye(叶靖云), 3/14/2021